Probate Document Preparation in Arizona

 Losing a loved one is never easy.
 In addition to the emotional strain and heartache, there are a lot of matters that must be officially settled in the eyes of the law when someone dies.
 This can add stress to an already distressful time.
 If your family member dies with an estate they intended to pass on, you may be required to go through the probate process.
 Probate is the legal process of petitioning for and disbursing the assets of your loved one’s estate.
 This can be a confusing and frustrating process.
 Senior Planning is here to help.

-Senior Planning can assist with Uncontested Probate
+Senior Planning can Assist

 As legal document preparers in the state of Arizona, Senior Planning can assist with both informal and formal probate.
-Formal Probate goes through a court hearing while Informal Probate is administered by a probate registrar rather than a judge.
+Formal Probate goes through a court hearing while Informal Probate is administered by a registrar rather than a judge.
 Although we cannot offer legal advice or represent you in court if probate is contested, we are able to do the following:

 - Prepare the necessary documents and file for your appointment as a court appointed personal representative.

 - Once filed, you will be granted the right to act as personal representative of the deceased’s estate.
 We will publish notice in the local newspaper of your personal representative status.

 - Assist with the discovery and cataloging of all assets of the deceased.

 - Assist with the organization and payment of all remaining debts of the decedent.
 If necessary, we will publish notice regarding any unpaid debts for all interested creditors to come forward.

 - Help with filing final tax returns of the deceased and making sure all required taxes are paid.

 - Ensure that assets are distributed as dictated by the will.
 If there is no will, then assets are distributed according to Arizona’s intestate succession law.